EsmeraldaMar/holbertonschool-shell/permissions/README.md

 5) adds permission for owner of file 'hello' to execute
 6) it adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
 7) it adds execute permissiohn to owner, group owner and other users to the file 'hello'
+8) it sets the file hello permissions Owner: no permission at all, Group: no permission at all Other users: all the permissions.